 How to Dress Professionally

-If you have to put on a suit at least once a year, it's a good idea to go out and purchase one, but don't get one if it's just going to sit in the back of your closet.
+If an occasion to dress professionally only comes up infrequently, you may be able to get away without spending money on a suit.
 You can wear nice business clothes instead.
-Women can often wear a skirt, dress, or pants, a blouse, and a jacket or cardigan, while men can wear dress trousers, a button-down shirt, a tie, and a jacket.
+Women can usually wear a skirt, dress, or pants, a blouse, and a jacket or cardigan, while men can wear dress trousers, a button-down shirt, a tie, and jacket.